Yellow-crowned Night Heron Swallowing a Dragonfly

-After weeks of anticipation fueled by social media reports, I finally had the opportunity to witness and photograph a Yellow-crowned Night Heron at the Sequoyah National Wildlife Refuge in Oklahoma.
+After weeks of anticipation fueled by social media reports, I finally photographed a night heron eating a dragonfly at Sequoyah National Wildlife Refuge in Oklahoma.
 This elusive bird had been evading my lens until last week when I spotted one at the back of Dockery Slough, south of Sally Jones Causeway.

-On July 28th, luck was on my side as I took a few photographs of this magnificent creature.
-The image I’m sharing today showcases an adult Yellow-crowned Night Heron in action, swallowing a large dragonfly – a testament to their diverse diet and hunting prowess.
+On July 28th, luck was on my side when I finally photographed this impressive bird.
+The image I am sharing today shows an adult Yellow-crowned Night Heron swallowing a large dragonfly, a clear example of the species’ varied diet and skilled hunting behavior.

 However, this exciting sighting comes with a bittersweet realization.
 Over the past few years, I’ve noticed a decline in the number of these birds at the refuge.
 While the Yellow-crowned Night Heron is not considered globally threatened (listed as “Least Concern” by the IUCN), the local population seems to have dwindled.